Tuesday, February 19, 2019

 By the way, there are a couple of supporting musicians on the first couple of songs, including a violinist.
 The rest is just Thompson, except for two other guitarists joining in on "Sheebeg and Sheemore.".

-08. Shepherd's March - Maggie Cameron [Instrumental] (Richard Thompson)
+08 Shepherd's March - The Braes of Lochiel [Instrumental] (Richard Thompson)

 Note that in November 2019, I changed the cover art photo.
 I thought the photo I'd used was from around 1985, but I later discovered it actually dates to 1991.
 So I replaced it with a photo of Thompson that actually dates from 1985, when he had a concert in Chicago.